Best Cheap Putters 2024

 Face grooves more style than substance

 As you would expect given the name, this putter features a high Moment of Inertia which basically means it is less likely to twist if hit off-centre.
-Therefore this is a very forgiving putter with stability too thanks to the weight being repositioned back in each of the corners.
-That makes it great for those who are relatively new to the game and are looking for something that'll help them nail more putts.
+The result is a very forgiving putter with stability too thanks to the weight being repositioned back in each of the corners.
+This makes for a great choice for those who are just starting their golf journey and are looking for something that'll help them nail more putts.

 Best value